Psychology of learning: Social cognitive theory

 Social cognitive theory proposes that much of human learning occurs through the social environment.
-Many ideas surrounding social cognitive theory were proposed by Albert Bandura, a clinical psychologist.
+Many ideas surrounding social cognitive theory were proposed by psychologist Albert Bandura.
 Unlike behaviorism, which argues that learning is caused through the reinforcement of actions and routines, social cognitive theory provides a cognitive component for learning.
 For instance, learning can occur purely through observation, where a person can gain knowledge of a concept or acquire an understanding of a rule, attitude, beliefs, without actually acting out any of these respective ideas.

 Models also play a significant great role in learning according to social cognitive theory.
 For instance, a person can gain useful knowledge and understanding through information gained from the model.
 However, solely observing models does not guarantee one will master the concepts represented in the model.
 Instead, these models provide information about possible outcomes and inform how the observer should act.
 Hence, while learning can occur without actually partaking in any enactive learning (learning by doing), the social cognitive theory learning is most effective when it is done enactively and vicariously (learning through observation).

 Social cognitive theory describes human behavior as agentic meaning that humans have intentions and agendas that drive their behavior.
 This perspective explains lot of human learning behavior such as setting goals and regulating one's thoughts, emotions, and behavior for the purpose of learning.